miaochengshi/miaochengshi.github.io/_pages/life.md

 Paragliding
 ======
-Went paragliding over the weekend and I loved the feeling of flying in the blue sky.
+I love the feeling of flying in the blue sky.

 Jianshan, Zhejiang                       |  Jianshan, Zhejiang                        |  Jianshan, Zhejiang :----------------------------------------:|:------------------------------------------:|:------------------------------------------: